samstronghammer/adventofcode2023/README.md

 # adventofcode2023
 Advent of code solutions for 2023.
-Written without a mouse in Lua.
+Written without a mouse in Elixir.